zc62/mpv-scripts/README.md

 ## save-sub-delay.lua
 This script saves the sub-delay quantity for each file.
 When next time the file is opened, sub-delay is automatically restored.

+## exit-fullscreen.lua
+If you use `--keep-open=yes`, this script exits fullscreen mode when the playback reaches the end of file/playlist.